mirage/mirage-www/tmpl/blog/mirage-3.0-released.md

 For a lot more information on the Solo5 targets, see [the earlier blog post announcing solo5](/tmpl/blog/introducing-solo5), [Unikernel Monitors: Extending Minimalism Outside of the Box](https://www.usenix.org/conference/hotcloud16/workshop-program/presentation/williams), and [the very readable solo5 repository README](https://github.com/solo5/solo5/tree/master/README.md).
 It's also possible to [run solo5 unikernels on FreeBSD via bhyve](https://hannes.nqsb.io/Posts/Solo5).

-We'd like to thank particularly, but in no particular order, the following people who contributed to Solo5: Dan Williams, Martin Lucina, Ricardo Koller, Hannes Mehnert, Ian Campbell, helpful GitHub users myechuri and waldyrious, Anil Madhavapeddy, Sean Grove, and David Kaloper.
+We'd like to thank particularly, but in no particular order, the following people who contributed to Solo5: Dan Williams, Martin Lucina, Ricardo Koller, Hannes Mehnert, Ian Campbell, Madhuri Yechuri, helpful GitHub user waldyrious, Anil Madhavapeddy, Sean Grove, and David Kaloper.

 ### Playing More Nicely with OPAM